-In preparing these consolidated interim financial statements, the significant judgements made by the management in applying the Group's accounting policies and the key sources of estimation of uncertainty are the same as those that applied to the consolidated financial statements as at and for the year ended 30 June 2023.
+In preparing these consolidated interim financial statements, the significant judgements made by the management in applying the Group's accounting policies and the key sources of estimation of uncertainty are the same as those that applied to the consolidated financial statements as at and for the year ended 30 June 2024.

-During the half-year to 31 December 2023 and at the end of the period the registered holders of Petroleum Exploration Permit (PEP 11) including Bounty were awaiting the regulators decisions on their Applications for extension of PEP 11 and they were still pending.
-The joint venture anticipates those decisions shortly.
-The above conditions continue to indicate a material uncertainty that may affect the ability of Bounty to realise the carrying value of \$868,000 for its 15% interest in PEP 11 in the ordinary course of business.
+After the end of the period on 17 January 2025 the regulators refused the applications for extension of PEP 11, however the joint venture holders have the right to and will apply for renewal of the permit.
+The above conditions continue to indicate a material uncertainty that may affect the ability of Bounty to realise the carrying value of \$0.6 million for its 15% interest in PEP 11 in the ordinary course of business.
 Further details are contained in the Directors Report herewith.